-- 2. UPLOAD SUBMISSION: In this step, only the original article (.doc .docx) is uploaded for review.
+- 2. UPLOAD SHIPPING: only the original article (.doc .docx) to be reviewed is uploaded.

-- 3. ENTER THE METADATA: In this step, the personal data of the authors is filled out and the contact author is defined.
+- 3. ENTER THE METADATA: the authors’ personal data are filled in and the contact author is indicated.

-- 5. CONFIRMATION: This is the final step which confirms the submission.
+- 5. CONFIRMATION: the final step in which the shipment is confirmed.

 Specification of the files to send on the ONLINE platform

-A single copy (.doc) should be sent which only consists of these three sections:
+A single copy (.doc/.docx) should be sent which only consists of these three sections:

 - Title of the article.

-- Designation of one author to whom all correspondence should be sent, indicating contact telephones and email address.
+- Designation of one author to whom all correspondence should be sent, indicating contact telephones and email addresses.